 Due to the New York State tax structure, local municipalities rely heavily on property taxes to provide services, maintain facilities and enhance amenities.
 Residential population loss and relocation of businesses outside of the City of Rochester place a strain on the City's fiscal resources.
 To alleviate the pressure, the City of Rochester's economic development efforts continue to focus on revitalizing the city center as the economic hub of the Genesee-Finger Lakes Region, creating destination points and improving tourism facilities to increase spending by non-city residents, and redeveloping older industrial and commercial areas.
 Costs of site preparation including removal of structures and renovation of obsolete buildings and associated infrastructure are a challenge to redevelopment in some areas and are exasperated by contamination issues at brownfield sites.
-Despite these challenges, rehabilitation of older commercial and industrial locations is occurring throughout the City.
+Despite these challenges, both the rehabilitation of older commercial and industrial locations and new construction of former brownfield sites are occurring throughout the City.